emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: noph92.html

+    We introduce a new replication-based copying garbage collection technique.
+We have implemented one simple variation of this method to provide incremental garbage collection on stock hardware with no special operating system or virtual memory support.
+The performance of the prototype implementation is excellent: major garbage collection pauses are completely eliminated with only a slight increase in minor collection pause times.

+    Unlike the standard copying algorithm, the replication-based method does not destroy the original replica when a copy is created.
+Instead, multiple copies may exist, and various standard strategies for maintaining consistency may be applied.
+In our implementation for Standard ML of New Jersey, the mutator continues to use the from-space replicas until the collector has achieved a consistent replica of all live data in to-space.

+    We present a design for a concurrent garbage collector using the replication-based technique.
+We also expect replication-based GC methods to be useful in providing services for persistence and distribution, and briefly discuss these possibilities.

 * .. _NETTLES92:

   Scott Nettles.
 1992. "`A Larch Specification of Copying Garbage Collection <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.45.1498&rep=rep1&type=pdf>`_".
 Carnegie Mellon University.
 CMU-CS-92-219.

   .. abstract: nettles92.html

+    Garbage collection (GC) is an important part of many language implementations.
+One of the most important garbage collection techniques is copying GC.
+This paper consists of an informal but abstract description of copying collection, a formal specification of copying collection written in the Larch Shared Language and the Larch/C Interface Language, a simple implementation of a copying collector written in C, an informal proof that the implementation satisfies the specification, and a discussion of how the specification applies to other types of copying GC such as generational copying collectors.
+Limited familiarity with copying GC or Larch is needed to read the specification.

 * .. _NO93A: